CommandPost/FCPCafe/docs/faq.md

 What kind of animations can be created in Final Cut Pro?
 What kind of effects can I add using Final Cut Pro?
 Where can I find good tutorials or courses for learning Final Cut Pro?

--->
+THINGS TO ADD (FROM COMMUNITY):
+- XML workflow between PP is still a biatch.
+- working remotely online / proxy editing
+- captions (we now use filmora for speech to text captions)

+- Media management, everything from how to setup the library and best practices to its using all my drive space to export settings.
+- Backups and how to.
+- Media usage, drive bandwidth, proxy, etc
+- Rendering or exporting failing normally due to a corrupt rendered frame -->
 # Frequently Asked Questions